 What Does a Housekeeping Supervisor Do?

-A housekeeping supervisor can be described as an individual (who is a professional) that oversees and directs/organizes the work or activities of cleaning services for a particular organization.
+A housekeeping supervisor is responsible for overseeing and directing/organizing the work or activities of cleaning services for an organization.

 His/her job description entails making sure that cleaning services are carried out in a professional manner and efficiently too.
 He/she also investigate complaints by clients regarding housekeeping issues/matters.